IVIanuu/injekt/README.md

 }
 ```

-The inject<T>() is declared in the core module and simply defined as follows:
+The inject<T>() function is declared in the core module and simply defined as follows:
 ```kotlin
 inline fun <T> inject(@Inject value: T) = value
 ```